sumotoy/TFT_ILI9340/README.md

 	''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 	Special Thanks:
 	Thanks Adafruit for his Adafruit_GFX!
-	Thanks to Paul Stoffregen for his beautiful Teensy3 and DMA SPI.
+	Thanks to Paul Stoffregen for his beautiful Teensy3 and native SPI.

 	+++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 	Version: